 Where appropriate, the Firm may invite suppliers to participate in a competitive bidding process.

-We may request that supplier furnish to MSCI, a self-assessment as to the supplier’s adherence to the standards and principles of the Supplier Code of Conduct.
+We may request that suppliers furnish to MSCI a self-assessment of the supplier’s adherence to the standards and principles of the Supplier Code of Conduct.
 Supplier compliance with this code of conduct may also be subject to audit by the Firm.

 This statement is made pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015 and constitutes the Firm’s slavery and human trafficking statement for the financial year ending 31 December 2022.